 Andrew is co-owner of Taylor Newberry Consulting (TNC), a company based in Guelph that specializes in helping non-profit groups make better use of research evidence.
 He is a program evaluation consultant with more than 20 years’ experience and has worked with a wide range of government departments, social service agencies, grassroots groups and foundations on program evaluation projects.
 He is also an experienced trainer.
 TNC’s approach to program evaluation employs a participatory, developmental approach and focuses on generating practical, useful information that can inform action.
 Andrew teaches program evaluation at the University of Guelph and acts as Resident Evaluation Expert at the Ontario Nonprofit Network.

-Anna is a registered psychotherapist and clinical supervisor with over 25 years’ experience in the social services.
-She trained in the University of Guelph’s Couple and Family Therapy program and has completed further studies in Canada, the United States and Europe.
-Anna is an instructor in the Couple and Family Therapist certificate program at the University of Guelph, a former board member, ethics specialist and Chair of the Ethics Committee of the Ontario Association for Marriage and Family Therapy, and has worked in agency and private practice settings, developing innovative programs to meet the needs of diverse families.
-She currently works in private practice in the GTA, specializing in sexuality in couple therapy and offering clinical supervision to both new and seasoned therapists.
+Anna is a Registered Psychotherapist, Registered Marriage and Family Therapist, and Clinical Supervisor with over 25 years’ experience in the social services.
+She trained extensively in Canada and abroad with a focus on feminist, narrative and collaborative therapies.
+She is a former Chair of the Ethics Committee of the Ontario Association for Marriage and Family Therapy.
+Anna currently works in private practice in the GTA offering individual and couple therapy and clinical supervision to both new and seasoned therapists alike.

-As a social worker and expressive arts therapist, Lysa’s clinical focus for over a decade was centred in pediatric and adult grief and trauma through the Dr. Jay Children's Grief Centre, the Hospital for Sick Children and in her private psychotherapy practice.
-Lysa shifted into full-time private practice in 2018 and is working increasingly with individuals living with the effects of complex trauma and dissociative disorders.
+Lysa is a registered social worker and psychotherapist whose clinical focus for nearly two decades has been grounded in the care of individuals and families of all ages living through grief and trauma, with an expanding focus on complex trauma and dissociative disorders in recent years.
+Prior to moving into full time private practice in 2018, her organizational work included positions with the Dr. Jay Children's Grief Centre and the Hospital for Sick Children.
+In addition to her client work, Lysa also writes, teaches and offers clinical consultation.
 She has been engaged in contemplative life and practice in various streams of yoga and Buddhism for over two decades.
-Lysa is passionate about supporting people of all ages living through adversity, loss and trauma to give voice to their experiences and to discover their own wisdom and resilience.
+Lysa is passionate about supporting people of all ages living through adversity, loss and trauma to give voice to their experiences and to discover their own innate wisdom and resilience.

-Elisha is the founder of By Clinical Design, a mental health treatment, training and development company.
-She also works in private practice in Guelph and in the role of Clinical Trainer at Kinark Child and Family Services.
-Over the last 17 years Elisha has held many clinical and managerial roles within the mental health inpatient and community-based sectors.
-Within all of her roles, Elisha has facilitated clinical implementations of dialectical behaviour therapy (DBT) as well as provided education, training and supervision in the practice of DBT, cognitive behavioural therapy (CBT) and other evidenced-based interventions.
-In the last several years Elisha has provided training at all levels of DBT within hospitals, residential treatment homes, community outpatient and school-based programs.
+Elisha is the founder of A Mindful Change, a private practice in Guelph that specializes in mindfulness-based practices and dialectical behaviour therapy (DBT).
+She also works with many southern Ontario agencies in the development, implementation and training of DBT within their programs.
+Over the last 18 years, Elisha has held many clinical and managerial roles within the mental health inpatient and community-based sectors.
+Within all her roles, Elisha has facilitated clinical implementations of DBT, as well as provided education, training and supervision in the practice of DBT, cognitive behaviour therapy (CBT) and other evidenced-based interventions.
+In the last several years, Elisha has provided training at all levels of DBT within hospitals, residential treatment homes, community outpatient and school-based programs.
 Elisha has a Master of Social Work degree from Wilfrid Laurier University and an Honours BA in psychology and crime and criminal justice and public policy from the University of Guelph.

 As co-founder and president at Credence, Marg Van Herk-Paradis specializes in working with workplaces to address conflict, transform organizational culture and clarify organizational mission and vision through the use of creative tools.
 Having worked extensively across North America, Marg specializes in facilitation, coaching and mediation for groups and individuals.
 Marg has worked with universities, social service organizations, not-for-profits and a variety of faith-based organizations.